 Dockerfile.
 Every other instruction in the Dockerfile builds on top of this

 image.
 The smaller the base image, the smaller the resulting image is, and the

 more quickly it can be downloaded.
 For example, the

 You can even use the scratch base image, which is an empty image on which you can build your own runtime environment.
-If your app is a statically linked binary, using the scratch base image is easily done:
+If your app is a statically linked binary, you can use the scratch base image as follows:

 FROM scratch COPY mybinary /mybinary CMD [ "/mybinary" ]